The Body of Christ

 Which also guarantees that everything works together for good, for those loving God and fitting in to his plans.
 [Romans 8 : 28]

-So we need to trust God in all our trials and hardships, because he will also have the planned outcome ready to be achieved as well - not an escape chute so we can avoid the refining fire and growing experience God desires for us.
+So we need to trust God in all our trials and hardships, because he will also have the planned outcome (or goal) ready to be achieved as well - not an escape chute so we can avoid the refining fire and growing experience God desires for us.

 Return to Section Menu ☝